CAR T cell: Production

 The first step in the production of CAR T-cells is the isolation of T cells from human blood.
 CAR T-cells may be manufactured either from the patient's own blood, known as an autologous treatment, or from the blood of a healthy donor, known as an allogeneic treatment.
 The manufacturing process is the same in both cases; only the choice of initial blood donor is different.

 First, leukocytes are isolated using a blood cell separator in a process known as leukocyte apheresis.
 Peripheral blood mononuclear cells (PBMCs) are then separated and collected.
 The products of leukocyte apheresis are then transferred to a cell-processing center.
 In the cell processing center, specific T cells are stimulated so that they will actively proliferate and expand to large numbers.
 To drive their expansion, T cells are typically treated with the cytokine interleukin 2 (IL-2) and anti-CD3 antibodies.
+Anti-CD3/CD28 antibodies are also used in some protocols.

 The expanded T cells are purified and then transduced with a gene encoding the engineered CAR via a retroviral vector, typically either an integrating gammaretrovirus (RV) or a lentiviral (LV) vector.
 These vectors are very safe in modern times due to a partial deletion of the U3 region.
 The new gene editing tool CRISPR/Cas9 has recently been used instead of retroviral vectors to integrate the CAR gene into specific sites in the genome.

 The patient undergoes lymphodepletion chemotherapy prior to the introduction of the engineered CAR T-cells.
 The depletion of the number of circulating leukocytes in the patient upregulates the number of cytokines that are produced and reduces competition for resources, which helps to promote the expansion of the engineered CAR T-cells.

+Delivery

 Clinical applications

 As of March 2019, there were around 364 ongoing clinical trials happening globally involving CAR T cells.
 The majority of those trials target blood cancers: CAR T therapies account for more than half of all trials for hematological malignancies.
 CD19 continues to be the most popular antigen target, followed by BCMA (commonly expressed in multiple myeloma).
 In 2016, studies began to explore the viability of other antigens, such as CD20.
 Trials for solid tumors are less dominated by CAR T, with about half of cell therapy-based trials involving other platforms such as NK cells.